PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 The *src* directory of the repository is subdivided into three subfolders

-* *daq_move_plugins* which stores all the plugins corresponding to actuators.
+* *daq_move_plugins* which stores all the instruments corresponding to actuators.
-* *daq_viewer_plugins*, which stores all the plugins corresponding to detectors.
+* *daq_viewer_plugins*, which stores all the instruments corresponding to detectors.
 It is itself divided into subfolders corresponding to the dimensionality of the detector.
 * *hardware*, within which you will find Python wrappers (optional).

 Within each of the first two subfolders, you will find a Python file defining a class.
 In our context we are interested in the one that is defined in the first subfolder.